mmacgilvray18/Phospho_Network/README.md

 # Computational phospho-proteomic network inference pipeline

-This pipeline turns a list of _S. cerevesiae_ phospho-peptides that exhibit stress responsive abundance changes, as measured by mass spectrometry, into a hierarchical signaling network, connecting upstream kinases and phosphatases to their downstream targets.
-Our computational pipeline is based on the premise that kinases and phosphatases recognize target substrates through specific amino acid sequences at the phosphorylated residue, called phosphorylation motifs.
-This pipeline groups phospho-peptides with similar abundance changes and the same phosphorylation motif into modules.
-Modules are partitioned into smaller groups, called submodules, based on differences in phospho- peptide abundance in mutant strain(s) (sources).
-Candidate submodule regulators, called shared interactors, are identified through enrichment analysis using a protein interaction network in yeast (Chasman et al., 2014).
-Shared interactor-submodule pairs serve as inputs for a previously developed Integer Programming (IP) approach that connects the sources to their downstream target submodules (Chasman et al., 2014).
+The scripts enclosed were used to analyze wild type and mutant phosphoproteomic data as submitted in MacGilvray et al. (Network inference reveals novel connections in pathways regulating growth and defense in the yeast salt response.
+Matthew E. MacGilvray+, Evgenia Shishkova+, Deborah Chasman, Michael Place, Anthony Gitter, Joshua J. Coon, Audrey P. Gasch. bioRxiv 2017. doi:10.1101/176230).
+The pipeline takes a list of phospho-peptides from S. cerevisiae and defines groups of likely co-regulated peptides that share the same phosphorylation motif (see manuscript Methods for details).
+For each of these ‘modules’ of peptides, the pipeline then identifies ‘shared interactors’, defined as proteins from a background network of protein interactions that show more physical interactions with module constituent proteins then expected by chance.
+Shared interactor-module pairs serve as inputs for a previously developed Integer Programming (IP) approach that connects the sources to their downstream target submodules (Chasman et al., 2014).

+The pipeline titled “Phospho_Network.ipynb” consists of the scripts used to analyze data from MacGilvray et al.

+Most users with wild-type S. cerevisiae phospho-proteomic data will be interested in a second pipeline titled, “Shared_interactors.ipynb”.
+This pipeline takes as input user-defined groups of phospho-peptides (e.g. those with increased phosphorylation in response stimulus or those with decreased phosphorylation in response to stimulus).
+The first script partitions each group into ‘modules’ of phospho-peptides that share the same sequence motif around the phosphorylation site.
+The method then identifies Shared Interactors as described above for each identified module.
+The output is a .sif file compatible with Cytoscape for visualization and analysis.

 Please see our _bioRxiv_ preprint for additional information: